First 100 Days of Digital Transformation: HR’s Essential Role in Driving Success

 2. Employee experience

-Your employee frustration makes or breaks the success of your transformation.
+Your employee experience makes or breaks the success of your transformation.

 That’s why it’s critical to assure your workforce that their roles, workflows, and productivity will ultimately improve as a result of the new technology, not contribute to employee frustration, or worse, burnout.